 The university is committed to the need for the continued professional growth and development of staff and faculty, and considers support for educational expenses of employees an important vehicle for addressing that need.
 The specific educational programs available to employees include:

-Forms can be found at the Human Resources Forms web page or at the university Financial Services web site.
-Detailed descriptions of educational programs are contained in the university's Personnel Policies and Procedures Manual.
-Various scholarship programs are available for both employees and dependents (see Personnel Policies and Procedures 13 Educational Benefits).
+Forms can be found at the Human Resources Forms webpage.
+Detailed descriptions of educational programs and various scholarship programs are available for both employees and dependents (see Personnel Policies and Procedures 13 Educational Benefits).

 There are 13 official university holidays (see ETSU Holiday Schedule).